 Re-keying of the entire EPS key hierarchy including KASME shall be achieved by first re-keying KASME, then KNAS-enc and KNAS-int, followed by re-keying of the KeNB and derived keys.
 For NAS key change-on-on-the fly, activation of NAS keys is accomplished by a NAS SMC procedure.

 AS Key change on-the-fly is accomplished using a procedure based on intra-cell handover.
-The following AS key changes on-the-fly shall be possible: local KeNB refresh (performed when PDCP COUNTs are about to wrap around), KeNB re-keying performed after an AKA run , activation of a native context after handover from UTRAN or GERAN.
+The following AS key changes on-the-fly shall be possible: local KeNB refresh (performed when PDCP COUNTs are about to wrap around), KeNB re-keying performed after an AKA run or EAP authentication, activation of a native context after handover from UTRAN or GERAN.

 7.2.9.2 KeNB re-keying